Monkey Island 2: LeChuck's Revenge: Overall principles

-According to Ron Gilbert and Tim Schafer, their chief idea for Monkey Island 2 was to expand on The Secret of Monkey Islands narrative scope and gameplay elements.
+The main idea was to expand on The Secret of Monkey Islands narrative scope and gameplay elements.
 Gilbert wanted a more open-ended adventure game than the first game, where one navigates confined isolated areas.
 Consequently, he decided on exploration of multiple islands as the overarching feature of Monkey Island 2s gameplay.
-In August 1991, Gilbert described the sequel as the most nonlinear game being produced at LucasArts at the time.
+In August 1991, Gilbert described it as the most nonlinear game being produced at LucasArts at the time.

 Competing games in the genre such as Sierra On-Line's King's Quest IV served as a reference point for Gilbert: he intended the sequel to forgo those titles' tendency to kill the protagonist for player mistakes in favor of a more forgiving model.
-This approach coincided with his earlier concept that had been applied in The Secret of Monkey Island, whose design excluded events leading to the player character's death so as to emphasize the narrative and puzzle-solving aspects.
-In the game, this is realized by the story being told as a flashback by Guybrush to his love interest Elaine Marley; whenever a decision would lead to Guybrush's death (such as not escaping LeChuck's deathtrap), Elaine will interject that this contradicts Guybrush being alive in front of her, allowing the player to retry.
+This approach coincided with his earlier concept that had been applied in The Secret of Monkey Island, which was designed to exclude the ability to die in it so as to emphasize the narrative and puzzle-solving.
+This is realized as the story being a flashback recounted by Guybrush to his love interest Elaine Marley; whenever a decision would lead to Guybrush's death (such as not escaping LeChuck's deathtrap), Elaine will interject that this contradicts Guybrush being alive in front of her, allowing the player to retry.
 One of Gilbert's other ideas was that the average challenge level in contemporary adventure games was too low and harmed their play value, and he thus sought to make Monkey Island 2 tougher overall.